Jón Sveinsson

-Jón Stefán Sveinsson, better known as "Nonni" (16 November 1857 in Möðruvellir in Hörgárdalur – 16 October 1944 in Cologne) was an Icelandic children's writer and member of the Society of Jesus.
+Jón Stefán Sveinsson, SJ, better known as Nonni (16 November 1857 – 16 October 1944), was an Icelandic children's writer and member of the Society of Jesus.

 He left Iceland in 1870 for France, where he converted to Catholicism.

 His children's stories concerning a character named Nonni are well known in Iceland and parts of Europe.
-Nonni's House (Nonnahús) his childhood home in Akureyri is now a museum to his life and works and he has featured on postage stamps.
-Jón Sveinsson's stories of growing up with his brother Ármann, nicknamed "Manni", were adapted into the television series Nonni and Manni.
+Nonni's House (Nonnahús), his childhood home in Akureyri, is now a museum dedicated to his life and work, and he has been featured on postage stamps.
+Jón Sveinsson's stories of growing up with his brother Ármann, nicknamed "Manni", were adapted into an Icelandic-West German television series Nonni and Manni.